Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 440:
 - By cyanflower.
-- A basic redesign of the original cube, now with an additional splatter affected by player color.
+- A basic redesign of the original cube.
+Has an added color splatter gimmick.

 cube 441:
 - By CraZyboy6484.